Ecodev/gims/docs/content/data_input2.rst

     :alt: Edit GLAAS questionnaires

-Once in the questionnaire, navigation from one question to another can be done either by clicking on the menus on the left or using the “previous / next” buttons at the top and bottom of the page.
+Once in the questionnaire, navigation from one question to another can be done either by clicking on the menus on the left or using the :guilabel:`previous` / :guilabel:`next` buttons at the top and bottom of the page.

 .. image:: img/contribute_glaas2.png
     :width: 100%